Battle by the Anastasian Wall (559): Aftermath

 After this victory, Constantinople became under threat, with Kutrigur forces overrunning settlements on the outskirts of the city during the spring of 559.
 Drypia, Nymphs (Nymphas) and Hitos (Chitus) were captured and the Kutrigurs briefly entered Sykai.
 The Kutrigur force at this moment stood about 15 km from the Gate of St. Roman, with Zabergan making his fortified camp at Melantias, just 20 km of Constantinople.
 The panicked Roman population took shelter behind the Walls of Constantinople.

 Belisarius, recalled from retirement by Justinian, then led a force of 300 veterans and took camp just a few kilometers from the Kutrigurs in Melantias.
 Zabergan attempted to take the Byzantines by surprise, but was in turn taken by surprise and defeated at the Battle of Melantias.

 With the Byzantine victory, the threat for the capital was removed.
 The Kutrigur army withdrew from Constantintople, plundering Decatum and Thrace before re-crossing the Danube and returning to their homeland.
+Subsequently, Emperor Justinian I (r.
+527–565) managed to persuade the Utigur chieftain Sandilch to attack the Kutrigurs, which resulted in the decimation of both of them.